 Yungus Road © Toxane

+Yungas Road is not an attraction for the faint of heart.
+Dubbed the 'El Camino de la Muerte' (Road of Death), it stretches between La Paz and Coroica and claimed 200 to 300 lives every year until 1994.
+Paraguayan prisoners built the road during the 1930s Chaco War, and it has extreme drops of up to 2,000 feet (609m).
+The Yungas Road has since become a popular tourist destination among thrill seekers, particularly mountain bikers.
+It remains dangerous, though, and trucks have serious problems passing each other.
+Crosses dot the road and mark where cars have plunged off the steep cliff.
 Drivers on Yungas Road must obey a strict set of rules, as rain and fog often reduce visibility and there are no guard rails.
-Contrary to normal Bolivian driving, drivers keep to the left, and uphill vehicles always have the right of way.
-Yungas Road has been upgraded in the last decade with many new safety measures, but the original route, now called North Yungas Road, is still in use by tourists.
+Contrary to normal Bolivian driving rules, drivers keep to the left, and uphill vehicles always have the right of way.
+Yungas Road has been upgraded with many new safety measures in the last decade, but the original route, now called North Yungas Road, is still in use by tourists.